clsn/ExtFuse/README.md

 ## Present Your Archives by Extension

 ExtFuse is a FUSE (Filesystem in Userspace) module that presents a directory tree in a different form: by extension, rather than by directory structure.
 So you can mount some backup and browse all your `.mp3` files, wherever they may be in the tree, or all the `.txt` files.
-It's much like some uses of the `find` command, but presented as directories instead of as a list of filenames.
+It's much like some uses of the `find` command, but presented as directories instead of as a list of filenames (or perhaps like using `**` with bash's `globstar` option, only cached).

 ## Example